-A2 Psychology follows on from the AS Psychology course.
-You must have passed the AS course in order to progress onto this course.
-You will have the opportunity to study some of the AS topics in more depth, for example the main approaches in Psychology and research methods.
-There are also new areas to be studied, such as depression and relationships.
-Each topic is studied in much more detail at A2 and you will be required to write more detailed and analytical essays so these skills are essential.
+A2 Psychology follows on from the AS Psychology AQA A course.
+You must have passed the AS course with a grade D or above to progress onto A2.
+The A2 Psychology specification will give you an opportunity to study some of the AS level topics in more detail for example the main approaches in Psychology and research methods.
+There are also new areas to be studied including aggression, media psychology and depression.
+Each topic is studied in more depth at A2 and you will be required to write more detailed analytical essays.

 A2 Psychology modules include:

-- Unit 3: Topics in Psychology including Aggression, Gender and Relationships.
+- Unit 3: Topics in Psychology including Aggression, Gender and Relationships and Eating Behaviour

 - Unit 4: Psychopathology (Depression), Psychology in Action (Media Psychology) and Research Methods.